 - Bacon.
 This recipe calls for pork, but you can easily sub in turkey bacon if you prefer.

 - Italian sausage.
 Be sure to get MILD sausage so you can better control the spiciness of the soup.
-The Spicy Italian version might overwhelm the dish.
+The spicy Italian version might overwhelm the dish.

 - Russet potatoes.
 These are best for achieving the authentic texture you’ll find at Olive Garden, but you can absolutely substitute red or white potatoes.